-The day after the final behavioral assessment, all rats were euthanized under deep anesthesia.
-The left brain hemisphere (ipsilateral to the lesioned side) was extracted on a cool surface and frozen at -80 °C. The brain was placed in a 4% buffered paraformaldehyde fixation solution to histologically evaluate the quantity of SN neurons.
+The day subsequent to the final behavioral assessment, all rats were euthanized by under a deep anesthesia.
+The left brain hemisphere (ipsilateral to the lesioned side) was extracted on a cool surface and frozen at -80 °C. The brain was placed in a 4% buffered paraformaldehyde fixation solution in order to histologically evaluate the quantity of SN neurons.